 Portfolios sent to the Office of Undergraduate Admissions will not be forwarded to Tisch.
 For more information visit the Tisch Cinema Studies Department website or call (212) 998-1600.

-Auditions will be held in New York City in December and February, as well as in Chicago, Los Angeles, and Miami in January.
+Auditions will be held in New York City in December and February, as well as in Chicago, Los Angeles, Miami, and San Francisco in January.
 Transfer applicants are encouraged to apply by February 15.

 The audition consists of a 90-minute technique class (a combination of ballet and modern dance).
 Those who pass this will then be asked to perform a short (two- to three-minute) solo dance in any style.
 A personal interview will follow.